 The Wayuu Taya Foundation, Inc. is a New York not-for-profit corporation founded to help improve the lives of indigenous people in Latin and South America and the Caribbean while maintaining and respecting their traditions, cultures and beliefs.
 The Internal Revenue Service has determined that The Wayuu Taya Foundation, Inc. qualifies for classification as a Section 501(c)(3) organization under the Internal Revenue Code.

-The Wayuu, commonly known as Guajiros, are a group that inhabits many parts of Latin America.
-They have been able to maintain their culture throughout time.
+The Wayuu, commonly known as Guajiros, are a group that has been able to maintain their culture throughout time.
 They have their own language, Wayúunaiki, and live mostly in the Guajira peninsula, at the north of Colombia and northwest of Venezuela, near the Caribbean Sea.

 This region’s weather is warm and dry, showered by the Rancheria River (Colombia) and El Limon River (Venezuela).
 It has two main seasons, capitalized by an initial rainy season, called Juyapu, which lasts between September and December.
 Subsequently comes the drought season, known as Jemial, which starts in December and ends in April.
 Lastly comes the second rainy season, Iwa, overcoming a long dry season; this season goes from May to September.